OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   Links to standards:
   * Not covered yet in ISO/IEC standards - probably part of ongoing 27090 work.
 TODO: covered anywhere else?

-* INPUTDISTORTION.
+* INPUTDISTORTION (runtime datascience).
 Lightly modify the input with the intention to distort the adversarial attack causing it to fail, while maintaining sufficient model correctness.
   Modification can be done by adding noise (randomization), or by smoothing.
   Maintaining model correctness can be helped by performing multiple random modifications (e.g. randomized smoothing) of the input and then comparting model output (e.g. best of three).
   TODO: See ENISA Annex C for data randomisation, input transformation and input denoising.